opsee/buildar/README.md

 `BUILDAR_VPN_PASSWORD` - The VPN password for the build bastion.

-`BUILDAR_BASTION_VERSION` - This is a version associated with the bastion.
-It is used for tagging the AMI only and has no impact on the actual software version used.

 All of these are also available as CLI flags:
 `--region`
 `--vpc`